emumba-msft-data-pipelines/synapse-data-exporter/SynapseDataExporter/README.md

 4. Storage Account Name (option for **new** or **existing**)
 5. Sql DB Pool Name
 6. Synapse Workspace Name
-7. Administration Login: synapse username
+7. Administration Login: Synapse username
 8. Administration Password
 9. Schema Name: Name of schema from which you want to copy data
 10. Table Name: Any table from the given schema that you want to copy